vtex/faststore/apps/docs/blog/2022-09-13-faststore.md

 hide_table_of_contents: false
 ---

 `Gift`, `OrderSummary`, `SkuSelector`, and `CartItem` components are now available in the FastStore UI.
-Also, update to the FastStore API improves the shopping cart UX and allow adding user's session information to the `orderForm`.
+Also, updates to the FastStore API improve the shopping cart UX and allow adding user's session information to the `orderForm`.

 ## FastStore UI